-OpenDNS has over 85 million users, worldwide.
-The company operates over 25 datacenters around the globe, and must maintain its service availability 24/7.
-This requires high performance systems that can handle heavy loads of traffic, and do so securely.
+OpenDNS has more than 85 million users worldwide.
+The company operates 25+ data centers around the globe, and must maintain its service availability 24/7.
+This requires high‑performance systems that can handle heavy loads of traffic, and do so securely.

 The key deliverable for OpenDNS is trusted, reliable Internet access via its software and DNS servers.
 Its internal systems also play a role in this transaction by keeping blocked site data entries up to date and secure, weeding out the bad parts of the Internet at the DNS layer.

-As a growing company, OpenDNS required quick-to-learn solutions to its scaling problems.
-They required infrastructure software solutions that could work between datacenters, remain high performance, and wouldn’t require weeks or months of retraining for its internal IT teams.
+As a growing company, OpenDNS required solutions to its scaling problems.
+They required infrastructure software solutions that could work between data centers, maintain high performance, and didn’t require weeks or months of retraining for its internal IT teams.

-Currently, OpenDNS uses NGINX primarily for load balancing and Web serving, though they also uses other features.
-The speed and performance of NGINX in both of these categories is unmatched, said Grigoryan.
+Currently, OpenDNS uses NGINX primarily for load balancing and web serving, though it also uses other features.
+The speed and performance of NGINX in both of these categories is unmatched, says Grigoryan.
 The OpenDNS team was able to utilize their needed NGINX features quickly, as well.